-5.3 Credit risk
+6.3 Credit risk

-Credit risk arises mainly from bank deposits, loans granted, bonds purchased and credit exposures to customers, including trade receivables due.
+Credit risk arises mainly from bank deposits and credit exposures to customers, including trade receivables due.

-Credit risk relating to bank deposits is considered by the Management Board as low as the Group cooperates with renowned financial institutions which enjoy premium credit ratings (Raiffeisen Bank Polska S.A., Bank Handlowy w Warszawie S.A. and BNP Paribas Bank Polska S.A.).
+Credit risk relating to bank deposits is considered by the Management Board as low because the Group cooperates with renowned financial institutions which enjoy premium credit ratings (Raiffeisen Bank Polska S.A., Bank Handlowy w Warszawie S.A. and BNP Paribas Bank Polska S.A.).

-Credit risk relating to credit exposures to customers is considered by the Management Board as low.
+Credit risk relating to credit exposures to Group's customers is considered as low by the Management Board.
 The Group sells its products to 2 key customer groups: retail chains and wholesale customers (including wholesalers, distributors and authorised retail stores).
-The Group sells its products on Polish and foreign markets - mostly in China, Central, Southern and Eastern Europe (Romania, Hungary, the Czech Republic, Germany, Balkan States, Russia, Ukraine, Belarus, Moldova), as well as Arab countries, South Africa, Angola and Thailand.
+The Group sells its products on the domestic and foreign markets - mainly China, countries in Central, Eastern and Southern Europe (Romania, Hungary, the Czech Republic, Germany, Baltic states, Russia, Ukraine, Belarus, Moldova) as well as Arabic states, south Africa, Angola and Thailand.